-Notes.-A man's deeds, good or evil, usually return to bless or curse him.
+Notes.- A man's deeds, good or evil, usually return to bless or curse him.
 A farmer who sold butter to a village storekeeper and took sugar in exchange, complained that he was getting short weight.
 "Look here," said he to the merchant, "it seems to me you're giving me short weight sugar."
 "No," replied the storekeeper, "that cannot be, for in measuring out that sugar of yours I always use a pound of your butter as a weight."

+sugar."
+"No," replied the storekeeper, "that cannot be, for in measuring out that sugar of yours I always use a pound of your butter as a weight."

 "Good and evil come back. . . .
-God made the universe on the plan of the circle.
+God made the universe on the plan of the crcle.
 Isa.
 40:22. . . .
 We ourselves start the circle of good or bad actions, and it will surely come around again to us unless by divine intervention it be hindered.
 Those bad or good actions may make the circuit of many years; but come back to us they will as certainly as that God sits on the circle of the earth. . . .
 What a stupendous thought that the good and the evil we start come back to us!
-Do you know that the judgment-day will be only the point at which the circle joins, the good the judgment-day will be only the point at which the circle joins, the good and the bad we have done coming back to us, unless divine intervention hinders,-coming back to us, welcome of delight or curse of condemnation?"-T. DeWitt Talmage.
+Do you know that the judgment-day will be only the point at which the circle joins, the good and the bad we have done coming back to us, unless divine intervention hinders,-coming back to us, welcome of delight or curse of condemnation?"- T. DeWitt Talmage.